Clever/workflow-manager/README.md

 ### Updating the Data Store at Clever

 - If you need to add an index to the DynamoDB store, update the DynamoDB configuration in through the `infra` repo in addition to making code changes in this repo.
 The list of indices can be verified in the AWS console.
+- The DynamoDB store ignores `Workflow.Jobs` in case the size of the Workflow > 400KB due to DynamoDB limits.

 ### Updating the API